 The findings of this study and the illustrated quotes are representative of the perceptions and feelings of both groups of women in the RCT feasibility study (those who received the intervention and those who did not).
-Furthermore, although at the time of the interviews 8 of the 14 women interviewed had ongoing pregnancies, they felt well able to reflect back on their experiences of the early waiting period with accuracy and did not feel their ongoing pregnancy affected their recollection of emotions at this time.
+Furthermore, although at the time of the interviews eight of the 14 women interviewed had ongoing pregnancies, they felt well able to reflect back on their experiences of the early waiting period with accuracy and did not feel their ongoing pregnancy affected their recollection of emotions at this time.

-Organising Theme 1: Turmoil of emotions
+Organising theme 1: turmoil of emotions

 The organising theme of 'turmoil of emotions' brings together the numerous reactions and feelings experienced by women with RM during the early stages of a new pregnancy while they are waiting for confirmation by ultrasound scan that it is ongoing.
-As outlined in Box 1, the women experienced a plethora of emotions whereby any initial excitement caused by the positive pregnancy test was quickly over-taken, by worry and fear that they would miscarry again.
+As outlined in box 1, the women experienced a plethora of emotions whereby any initial excitement caused by the positive pregnancy test was quickly overtaken by worry and fear that they would miscarry again.

-The acute uncertainty of this situation appeared to compound the experience and the women's distress as they continually ruminated upon the outcome of their pregnancy because they were unable to accurately predict the outcome of the pregnancy.
-Instead, the women focused on what might happen and this meant it was difficult for them to utilise strategies to cope with the situation they found themselves in, as they had no definite idea of what would actually happen.
-The interviewees suggested that the situation was made worse by the 'not knowing' of what the outcome of the pregnancy would be.
-Once the uncertainty of the waiting period was over, because the pregnancy was progressing as expected and they felt confident that their pregnancy would continue or because they unfortunately experienced a further miscarriage, then the negative emotional effects of uncertainty appeared to reduce.
+The acute uncertainty of this situation appeared to compound the experience and the women's distress as they continually ruminated on the outcome of their pregnancy because they were unable to accurately predict the outcome of the pregnancy.
+Instead, the women focused on what might happen and this meant it was difficult for them to use strategies to cope with the situation they found themselves in, as they had no definite idea of what would actually happen.
+The interviewees suggested that